zacanger/niddesa/text/generated-translations/cullaniddesa/02-sinhala-amazon.md

 Three-day, the nation shall give up its sorrows.

 [Msdiv 82] (#msdiv82) {#msdiv82 .ref .msdiv} "To this word of Maharshen Happy.
-Bhavath Gauvah, we were given Nirvana.
+Bhavath Gauvah, we were given Nibbana.
 In that way, the proveyors brought away the suffering.
 Also this doctrine is you Known by.